alexgeorr10/ga-for-simple-game/README.md

 ![ScreenShot](/images/Screenshot_90.png)

 ***
-At the same time, we use a genetic algorithm to have the computer beat the game on each own.
-Here are some screenshots of a run the reached the goal in 45 generations:
+At the same time, we use a genetic algorithm to have the computer beat the game on its own.
+Here are some screenshots of a run that reached the goal in 45 generations:

 ![ScreenShot](/images/Screenshot_10.png)
 ![ScreenShot](/images/Screenshot_20.png)